wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.6.2 =
+* Fix: Do not show warning "Preparing Data Step3: Failed to update rewrite_rules in wpstg0_options"
+* Fix: Change error "Table wpstgtmp_options does not exist" to warning
+* New: Add arguments for hook wpstg_cloning_complete
+* New: Setup server environment variables per process and not globally (e.g. set_time_limit)

 = 2.6.1 =
 * New: Improve styling of login form.
 Thanks to Andy Kennan (Screaming Frog)
 * New: Add 'password lost' button to login form